habib-ali/Hello-World/README.md

 # Hello-World
 This is my first testing repository.
-This is reedme of master branch.
+This is readme of master branch.